 You may have seen people using sand to clean up oil spills, and you’re wondering if that works.
 The answer is: it depends.

-Sand is considered as an absorbent material so, it can work very well for oil spills.
-But if the sand grains gets wet, it will become ineffective, so it’s important to have a plan B in case of bad weather.
+Sand is considered an absorbent material so, it can work very well for oil spills.
+But if the sand grains get wet, they will become ineffective, so it’s important to have a plan B in case of bad weather.

 So if you’re dealing with a motor oil spill, try using dry sand as a first line of defense, and if that doesn’t cure the issue, switch to a more effective method.